Bebe and Louis Barron

-Bebe Barron (June 16, 1925 – April 20, 2008) and Louis Barron (April 23, 1920 – November 1, 1989) were two American pioneers in the field of electronic music.
-They are credited with writing the first electronic music for magnetic tape composed in the United States, and the first entirely electronic film score for the MGM movie Forbidden Planet (1956).
+Bebe Barron (June 16, 1925 – April 20, 2008) and Louis Barron (April 23, 1920 – November 1, 1989) were pioneers in the field of electronic music.
+The American couple is credited with writing the first electronic music for magnetic tape composed in the United States, and the first entirely electronic film score for the MGM movie Forbidden Planet (1956).

 Bebe Barron

-She was born as Charlotte May Wind in Minneapolis on June 16, 1925, the only child of Ruth and Frank Wind.
+Bebe Barron was born as Charlotte May Wind in Minneapolis on June 16, 1925, the only child of Ruth and Frank Wind.
 She studied piano at the University of Minnesota and a post-graduate degree in political science.
 In Minneapolis, she studied composition with Roque Cordero.
 She moved to New York, and worked as a researcher for Time-Life and studied musical composition.
 She studied music with Wallingford Riegger and Henry Cowell.
-She married Louis in 1947.
+She married Louis Barron in 1947.
 They lived in Greenwich Village.
 It was Louis who nicknamed her "Bebe".
-She died on April 20, 2008 in Los Angeles.
+She died on April 20, 2008, in Los Angeles.

 Louis Barron

-He was born in Minneapolis on April 23, 1920.
-As a young man, Louis had an affinity for working with a soldering gun and electrical gear.
+Louis Barron was born in Minneapolis on April 23, 1920.
+As a young man, he had an affinity for working with a soldering gun and electrical gear.
 He studied music at the University of Chicago.
 He died on 1 November 1989 in Los Angeles.

 Early works

 The couple married in 1947 and moved to New York City.
 Louis' cousin, who was an executive at the Minnesota Mining and Manufacturing Company (3M), gave the newlyweds their first tape recorder as a wedding gift.
-It was early tape recorder technology that used magnetized plastic tape.
+As a recording medium, it utilized thin plastic tape with an iron oxide coating which could be magnetized..
 Using their newly acquired equipment, the couple delved into the study of musique concrète.

-The first electronic music for magnetic tape composed in the United States was completed by Louis and Bebe in 1950 and was titled Heavenly Menagerie.
+The first electronic music for magnetic tape composed in the United States was completed by the Barrons in 1950 and was titled Heavenly Menagerie.
 Electronic music composition and production were one and the same, and were slow and laborious.
-Tape had to be physically cut and pasted together to edit finished sounds and compositions.
+Tape had to be physically cut and spliced together with adhesive splicing tape to edit finished sounds and compositions.